Lake Maxinkuckee Its Intrigue History & Genealogy Culver, Marshall, Indiana

 Culver & Its Newspapers Nov 1967-Present

-The Thursday issue on 9 November 1967 proclaimed: "The Culver Citizen is sold to Walkerton based printing Firm". and it also proclaimed that Robert E Urbin president of the Independent-News Co., Inc., is now the editor handling the mechanical end of the publication from The Walkerton plant.
+The Thursday issue on 9 November 1967 proclaimed: "The Culver Citizen is sold to Walkerton based printing Firm".
+It also proclaimed that Robert E Urbin president of the Independent-News Co., Inc., is now the editor handling the mechanical end of the publication from The Walkerton plant.

 The 9 Nov.
 1967 issue also proclaimed no employees at the time and the prices of the newspaper -